-I went into brands of fish oil and how much you might take after a concussion in the concussion recovery post, and our contributor Leah will have a whole post going into sustainability and safety in January (yay!).
+I went into brands of fish oil and how much you might take after a concussion in the concussion recovery post, and our contributor Leah has a whole post going into sustainability and safety.
 But I’ve also been reading lately about the potential of heavy metal toxicity in fish and fish oil.
 Sigh.
 It’s never easy, is it!?!?
 Since I have been diagnosed with serious mitochondrial dysfunction and it may be heavy metals, my interest in plant-based sources of omega-3s is piqued.

 I haven’t looked into plant-based omega-3 supplements deeply, but a quick search on Amazon show results that seem to have clean ingredients, at least, including this one that also has green tea (see next point for why that’s important), this one that is much less expensive, and even a liquid and gummies (sweetened with erythritol and monk fruit, 2 more acceptable calorie-free sweeteners).

 Getting more fish into your diet (smaller is better, like sardines) and finding an omega-3 supplement to take daily are 2 easy ways to build your brain AND has other benefits to cardiovascular and even vision health as well.

 2. Lots of Antioxidants

 We know antioxidants help us fight cancer, but did you know they’re also powerful food for the brain?